Valieva listed two legal oxygen boosters on Olympic forms

 “You use all of that to increase performance,” he said.
 “It totally undermines the credibility” of Valieva’s defense.

 Two people with knowledge of the case told The Associated Press that a brief seen by AP that was filed by the World Anti-Doping Agency in a hearing on Valieva’s case was authentic.
 The people spoke on condition of anonymity because the document was not publicly available.
-WADA would not comment on the brief.
+WADA did not immediately respond to an email left by AP asking for comment on the brief.

-Valieva’s mother argued that the skater’s grandfather was a regular user of trimetazidine, which would explain how it got into her system.
+The brief describes Valieva’s mother as arguing that the skater’s grandfather was a regular user of trimetazidine, which would explain how it got into her system.

+In addition, WADA said there was no attempt to argue that the legal substances listed on the form were contaminated, either, so “the athlete necessarily cannot meet the criteria to have her” suspension lifted via the contaminated-product rule.

 Valieva’s positive test came to light after she had led the Russians to a gold medal in the team skating event last week.
 Russia’s anti-doping agency at first suspended her, then lifted the suspension.
-That led WADA and the IOC to appeal to CAS, which determined Valieva could skate in the women’s event, which began Tuesday.
+That led WADA and the IOC to appeal to CAS, which determined Valieva could skate in the women’s event that began Tuesday

 Because she is 15, she is considered a “protected person” under anti-doping rules and could escape major sanctions.
 Her coaches and other members of her entourage are subject to automatic investigation and bigger penalties.